-Every living organism in the world can reproduce to maintain the cycle of life and to preserve different species here on Earth.
-Reproduction is a very essential process for animals and humans.
+Every living organism can reproduce to maintain the cycle of life and preserve different species here on Earth.
+Reproduction is an essential process for animals and humans.

-If reproduction is essential, it means that different living organisms have different important roles during reproduction.
-In humans, to reproduce, males and females should be included and portray different roles to make the reproduction successful.
+If reproduction is essential, different living organisms have other vital roles during reproduction.
+In humans, to reproduce, males and females should be included and portray different roles to make reproduction successful.

-Even in survival, each human has its roles based on its gender for their family to survive.
+Even in survival, each human has roles based on gender for their family to survive.
 In the animal kingdom, it is also the same.
-Each animal has a different gender and has different gender roles.
+Each animal has a different gender and different gender roles.

 Yes, animals know their gender!
 Animals know their gender roles by instincts.
 Also, you will notice that animals know their gender if you observe their reproduction method.
 Sexual animals know where to position during reproduction, and male animals know how to do the right thing to impregnate the females.

 However, there are many things you have to know.
-Let’s go deeper about this topic!
+Let’s go deeper into this topic!

 How Do Animals Tell The Gender Of Other Animals?

-For Lions, it is easy for them to tell who is the male and the female one.
+For Lions, it is easy for them to tell who are the male and the female ones.
 They can easily recognize each other’s gender by looking into the mane that encircles their head.
-If the Lions have a mane they know that it is a male but if it does not have, it is a female.
+If the Lions have a mane they know that it is a male, but if it does not have one, it is a female.

-If animals can’t identify their gender and identify the gender of the others, then there will be no reproduction.
-It is like a built-in chip, put by our creator that programmed all animals to distinguish the difference between both genders.
+If animals can’t identify their gender and identify the gender of others, then there will be no reproduction.
+It is like a built-in chip, put in by our creator, that programmed all animals to distinguish the difference between both genders.